doctype-Melvin/battleship/README.md

     transform: rotate(180deg);
 }
 ```
-I've found this solution delightful.
+I've found this solution to be delightful.